kyle-gonzales/cmsc134mp2-diez_gonzales_pulvera/README.md

 This function encrypts a message using RSA-OAEP encryption scheme.

+The padding scheme is used to add non-determinism to the otherwise deterministic encryption scheme, effectively making the encryption scheme IND-CPA secure.
 In the Optimal Asymmetric Encryption Padding (OAEP) scheme, we use the `MGF1` scheme to generate a random symmetric key to scramble the message before encrypting the scrambled message and generated random key.
 Additionally, we use the `SHA-256` algorithm for the mask generation function.

 #### `decrypt(ciphertext, private_key)`